exo-lang/exo/docs/Cursors.md

 Exo defines the following `Cursor` types:

 - `StmtCursor`: Cursor to a specific Exo IR statement
-- `GapCursor`: Cursor to the space between statements, anchored to a statement
+- `GapCursor`: Cursor to the space between statements, anchored to (before or after) a statement
 - `BlockCursor`: Cursor to a block (sequence) of statements
 - `ArgCursor`: Cursor to a procedure argument (no navigation)
 - `InvalidCursor`: Special cursor type for invalid cursors